 - Integrations

-Comparison Between Ubersmith and WHMCS
+Ubersmith vs. WHMCS

-Features | Ubersmith | WHMCS |
+Feature | Ubersmith | WHMCS |

 ---|---|---|

-Invoicing and Billing | Supports usage-based billing, multi-tier pricing, and automated billing | Supports recurring billing, one-time billing, and prorated billing |
+Invoicing & Billing | Usage-based billing, multi-tier pricing, and automated cycles. | Recurring, one-time, and prorated billing supported. |

-Automation | Workflow automation, service provisioning, and integration with popular server control panels | Automation for hosting account setup, email provisioning, and domain registration |
+Automation | Workflow-based automation and provisioning with server control panel integration. | Task automation for account setup, email, and domain management. |

 Pros and Cons of Using Ubersmith